Monibsediqi/Monibsediqi/README.md

 - 🔭 I’m currently working on my master thesis
-- 🌱 I’m currently learning TensorFlow
+- 🌱 I’m currently learning NLP
 - 👯 I’m looking to collaborate on open source
 - 🤔 I’m looking for help with Docker
 - 💬 Ask me about ... social skills